LearnersGuild/guide/Phases/README.md

 #### P2: Foundations 2

-Foundations 2 delves deeper into foundational topics introduced in F1, while also introducing new material like how to create static HTML and CSS pages and use the latest version of JavaScript.
+Foundations 2 delves deeper into foundational topics introduced in F1, while also introducing new material like how to create static HTML and CSS pages, build HTTP servers, and use the latest version of JavaScript to write asynchronous code.

 To start Phase 2, you must pass the [Phase 2 interview](./Interviews/Phase_2.md).